MJoergen/qnice_cpu/README.md

 # A pipelined implementation of the QNICE CPU

+The reason for this implementation is to increase the performance of the QNICE CPU, and to use techniques from formal verification to prove its correctness.

 This version of the QNICE CPU (from the [QNICE-FPGA project](https://github.com/sy2002/QNICE-FPGA)) is not a drop-in replacement, for the following three reasons: